 1. Discuss Authorship

 Also, if you are preaching from a book in which authorship is unsure of or undecided, don't be afraid to explain that.
-Then, when one of your parishioners hears an overblown claim such as Bart Ehrman has made, they won't be blindsided, but informed and equipped to stand firm.
+Then, when one of your parishioners hears an overblown claim such as the ones Bart Ehrman makes, they won't be blindsided, but informed and equipped to stand firm.

-The Christian Apologetics Study Bible is a great resource that can will equip you to argue for traditional authorship and as well as discuss some of the challenges offered by skeptics against traditional authorship.
+The Christian Apologetics Study Bible is a great resource that can will equip you to argue for traditional authorship and prepare you to discuss some of the challenges offered by skeptics against traditional authorship.

 2. Offer a Resource